 What services do you have available for academic support?

 AJMLS has an Academic Support Program that is offered to students at no cost.
 The program is designed to identify and address student study deficiencies and to assist students in adjusting to legal study and classroom requirements.
-Participation is optional, but strongly encouraged.
-For further information on the Academic Support Program and other academic support services offered to students, please contact the Director of Academic Achievement or the Assistant Director of Academic Achievement.
+Participation is optional but strongly encouraged.
+For further information on the Academic Support Program and other academic support services offered to students, please contact the Assistant Dean of Academic Achievement and Bar Success.

 What are the differences between full-time and part-time status?